katherin26/Aws-Practice/AWS-certified-Cloud-Practicioner/CloudComputingSection.md

 1. Amazon has 216 Points of presence (205 Edge Locations & || Regional Caches) in 84 cities across 42 countries.
 2. Content is delivered to end users with lower latency.

+**AWS Cloud Overview**

+1. AWS has Global Services :

+   -Identity and Access Management (IAM)
+   -Route 53 (DNS service)
+   -CloudFront (Content Delivery Network)
+   -WAF (Web Application Firewall)

+2. MOST AWS services are Region-scoped:

+- Amazon EC2 (Infrastructure as a service)
+- Elastic BeanStalk (Platform as a service)
+- Lambda (Function as a service)
+- Rekognition (Software as a service)